 Let’s face it: homemade food just always tastes better!

 Homemade Banana Pudding Recipe

-Whether it’s Paula Deen’s Not Yo’ Mama’s Banana Pudding or classic Layered Banana Pudding, I think the reason why people love banana pudding so much is all the textures and flavors that are in the dish.
+Whether it’s Paula Deen’s Not Yo’ Mama’s Banana Pudding, Chocolate Banana Pudding Bars, or classic Layered Banana Pudding, I think the reason why people love banana pudding so much is all the textures and flavors that are in the dish.
 The crunchy, sweet vanilla wafers are delicious with the silky, creamy pudding.
 Whoever was the original creator of the banana pudding deserves an award!
 It is such a perfect dessert.

 Luckily, this iconic dessert is fairly simple to make, especially when you use my easy banana pudding recipe.
 You start by layering vanilla wafers in a dish, then top them with some fresh banana slices.
 Pour homemade pudding into the pan and then continue to layer the ingredients until the pan is full.
 Once your pudding has time to chill, it’s ready to enjoy!
 This banana pudding recipe makes enough for eight people, so be sure to invite your friends over for dessert!

 See recipe card below this post for ingredient quantities and full instructions.

 - Nilla wafer cookies – Nilla wafers are the classic cookie for banana pudding.
 They have a great vanilla flavor and they are quite crunchy, so they hold up well with the soft pudding.

 - Bananas – Make sure your bananas are nice and ripe.
 The more brown spots on the skin, the sweeter the banana will be!